F2fX4553/dirmini/README.md

 # Dirmini Tool
-# For use the tool
+# For use
-Example : python3 dirstar.py https://ForExample.com/< File.txt >
+# Example : python3 dirstar.py https://ForExample.com/< File.txt >

 Dirmini is a simple tool that helps you search for directories on a website.
 You can use them to find directories that contain specific files or that meet certain criteria.